How to request personal information

 Can I make a request on behalf of someone else?

-Complete the Candidate Representative Data Access Request Form.
+To make this type of request you must complete and submit the Candidate Representative Data Access Request Form.

 How else can I find out about my exam results?